JealousCupid/JealousCupid/README.md

 (they are not that serious, i dont bite) ✧˖*°࿐ :comet: :ringed_planet:

 >- Just so you know, If we havent shared at least a few words, I am not friending you.
 I dont friend random people and even if I do, I will probably remove you after a while.
 >- I don't roleplay so please dont come up to me roleplaying, you WILL be ignored or i'll run away (I have no idea what to do or say and im awkward)
+>- You can interact any time with me unless my name says otherwise ^^ If i dont respond right away, i'd do it later when i see it
 >- I have trouble socializing so dont expect me to come up to you and start a convo even if i find you cool (I'll get scared af)
 >- I may make typos because i type too fast and i may be unbothered to correct them so bear with me
 >- DNC skins.
-Dont take inspo without permission (its more likely i'll say no)
+Dont take inspo without permission

 ![](https://qph.cf2.quoracdn.net/main-qimg-1a925f56658186962769a6ba404f0fcd) ![](https://qph.cf2.quoracdn.net/main-qimg-1a925f56658186962769a6ba404f0fcd)